Differentially Private Continual Release of Histograms and Related Queries: Histogram Queries Parameterized in Maximum Query Output

 The arguments also hold when swapping the identities of $x$ and $y$ since they are symmetric, which gives us the privacy guarantee.
 Thus we focus on proving the inequality above.

-To show differential privacy we will first argue that Algorithm~\ref{alg:meta} acts like an adversarial process in the adaptive continual release model towards the histogram algorithm $H$.
-From our assumption on $H$ it then follows that the output of $H$ is $(\epsilon/2, \delta/e^{\epsilon/2})$-differential private.
-We will combine this fact with an analysis of the sparse vector technique to argue that mechanism consisting of both the paritioning and the histogram part is $(\epsilon, \delta)$-differentially private.
+We first argue that Mechanism~\ref{appalg:histquery} acts like an adversarial process in the adaptive continual release model towards the histogram mechanism $H$.
+From our assumption on $H$ it then follows that the output of $H$ is $\epsilon/3$-differentially private.
+We will combine this fact with an analysis of the modified sparse vector technique (which determines when to close an interval) plus the properties of the Laplace mechanism (which determines when a threshold is updated) to argue that the combined mechanism consisting of the partitioning and the histogram mechanism is $\epsilon$-differentially private.

-Recall that an adversary in the adaptive continual release model presented in Section~\ref{sec:prelim} is given by a privacy game, whose generic form is presented in Game~\ref{alg:adaptivemodel}.
-Due to the complicated interaction between the partitioning and $H$, the specification of such an adversarial process in our setting is intricate and is given in Game~\ref{alg:metaadversary}.
-As the behavior of our adversary will depend on the input stream $x$ and $y$ we denote the adversary by $Adv(x,y)$.
-Note that $Adv(x,y)$ does not equal $Adv(y,x)$ as the first parameter is the input stream for the which the $s_i$ values are computed, and therefore also the stream which the partition is based on.
+Recall that an adversary in the adaptive continual release model presented in Section~\ref{sec:prelim} is given by a privacy game, whose generic form is presented in Game~\ref{appalg:adaptivemodel}.
+Due to the complicated interaction between the partitioning and $H$, the specification of such an adversarial process in our setting is given in Game~\ref{appalg:metaadversaryk}.
+Call $[p_{\ell-1}, p_\ell)$ the \emph{$\ell$-th interval}.
+The basic idea is as follows: Let $t^*$ be the time step at which $x$ and $y$ differ.
+Conditioned on identical choices for the random variables before time step $t^*$, we have that all the intervals that the mechanism creates and also the values that the mechanism (in its role as an adversary) gives to the histogram mechanism, are identical for $x$ and $y$ before time step $t^*$.
+These are regular time steps in the game.
+The value for the first interval ending at or after time $t^*$ can differ and constitutes the challenge step.
+All remaining intervals lead to regular steps in Game~\ref{appalg:metaadversaryk}.

+Note that the end of the intervals, i.e., the partitioning of the stream, is computed by the adversary.
+This partitioning is based on the ``noisy'' histogram (the $s_i$ values), which are computed from the output of $H$ (which can depend on $x$ and $y$, depending on $\side$) and the values of the input stream $x$ in the current interval - for \emph{either value} of $\side$, since the adversary does not know $\side$.
+We denote the adversary with input streams $x$ and $y$ by $Adv(x,y)$, and the corresponding game, Game $\Pi_{H,Adv(x,y)}$.
+Our discussion above implies that $Adv(x,y)$ does not equal $Adv(y,x)$.